Today we look at this great medieval city and its top attractions.

 How to get to Canterbury?

-There is frequent train service from London’s Charing Cross Station to Canterbury West and from London’s Victoria Station to Canterbury East.
+There is a frequent train service from London’s Charing Cross Station to Canterbury West and from London’s Victoria Station to Canterbury East.
 Either trip takes approximately 1 ½ hours; each station is within easy walking distance of the city center. www.railtrack.co.uk

 By car from London, take the A2, then the M2, then the A2 again for the 56-mile journey.